dylandpowers/personal/content/authors/admin/_index.md

 # user_groups:
 ---

-Dylan is a senior at Duke University majoring in Electrical and Computer Engineering and Computer Science and minoring in Economics.
-Dylan's technical interests include design patterns, software scalability, and mobile application development.
-Dylan recently interned as a Software Engineer for [Yext](https://yext.com), where he will be returning as a full-time Software Engineer in August 2020.
-Dylan currently develops for [OurSpace](https://ourspaceapp.com), a real-time Q&A platform for locations & spaces.
+Dylan is a lifelong learner who loves to live on the bleeding edge of technology.
+Dylan's technical interests include design patterns, web apps, and mobile application development.
+Dylan interned as a Software Engineer for [Yext](https://yext.com), where he will be returning as a full-time Software Engineer in New York City in June 2020.

-At Duke, Dylan is a teaching assistant for three classes and is the founder and president of Duke Speech, Duke's competitive speaking team.
-Dylan also serves as a researcher for student government, a developer for the university union, and a tour guide for the Pratt School of Engineering.
-Dylan also serves as the head extemporaneous speaking coach for Durham Academy.
+Throughout his senior year at Duke, Dylan worked in a sleeves-rolled-up role as a freelance Software Engineer for [OurSpace](https://ourspaceapp.com), where he did everything from setting up servers on AWS to creating user-friendly interfaces in Swift.

+Outside of the world of tech, Dylan loves snowboarding, reading, and running as often as he can.